Miami Hurricanes football: Turnover Chain

-Howard Schnellenberger, who coached the team from 1979 to 1983, went on to become part owner and coach of Miami's first USFL franchise, which was to be named "The Spirit of Miami."
-It did not materialize, and he took the head coaching position at the University of Louisville.
-Schnellenberger would eventually end his coaching career at another South Florida school, Florida Atlantic University.
+In 2022, the Miami Hurricanes retired the chain.

 Controversies and scandals

 The University of Miami football program has been at the center of several controversies, scandals and incidents, some of which have led to NCAA sanctions, suspensions, and negative publicity.
-In 1978, three University of Miami players threw a man into a lake, leading to the resignation of coach Lou Saban,.
+In 1978, three University of Miami players threw a man into a lake, leading to the resignation of coach Lou Saban.
 In the 1991 Cotton Bowl Classic, the team's unsportsmanlike conduct during the game gave rise to the so-called "Miami Rule".
 In 1995, the program was involved in a Pell Grant scandal.
-In 2005, several Miami players recorded a lewd rap song, "7th Floor Crew," which drew criticism that Bomani Jones wrote about a couple of years following the event.
+In 2005, several Miami players recorded a lewd rap song, "7th Floor Crew", which drew criticism that Bomani Jones wrote about a couple of years following the event.

 Other controversies and scandals involving the Miami Hurricanes football program include:

 1980s: Luther Campbell's "pay for play"

 In the 1980s, 2 Live Crew member Luther Campbell was alleged to have been behind a "pay-for-play" system, which involved cash rewards to University of Miami players for scoring touchdowns, big hits, and other game accomplishments, though Campbell has never donated directly to the University of Miami or its athletic department.